 - Coenzyme Q10 (CoQ10).
 200–600 mg daily.
 This antioxidant helps protect LDL (“bad”) cholesterol from oxidation, maintain healthy blood vessels, lower blood pressure, and can support optimal functioning of the heart muscle.
 You MUST take this if you have ever been or are currently on statins (high cholesterol medication).
 If you doctor did not recommend this supplement when prescribing statins, he is acting irresponsibly and shows a lack of scientific knowledge of the drug he is prescribing.
 When you go on statins, it prevents your liver from producing protective cholesterol and CoQ10, which you need to protect your arteries from further damage.
 I like Integrative Therapeutics UBHQ CoQ10.
 Their other CoQ10 supplements are good, too.

 - Magnesium.
 400–1,000 mg daily.
 This mineral relaxes the smooth muscle tissues that dilate the arteries and reduce blood pressure.
 Heart medications and blood pressure medications cause magnesium deficiencies, making you sicker.
 Magnesium, as with any mineral, should only be taken in chelated form.
 Large amounts of magnesium can cause diarrhea so build up your dose gradually.
-A great magnesium supplement that is paired with calcium is Paramin, available in the Liveto110 Store.
+A great chelated magnesium supplement is available in the Liveto110 Store.

 - L-Arginine.
 1g, 3 times daily.
 Arginine is an amino acid that is the precursor to nitric oxide, which is a primary regulator of blood pressure.
 Nitric oxide signals the smooth muscle cells of the arteries to relax.
 This increases their diameter and allows blood to flow more freely with less pressure against arterial walls, thus lowering blood pressure.
 The recommended starting dose of arginine is one gram three times a day, although some people require double that dose to notice benefits, and doses up to 20 grams are sometimes used.
 An easier option is time-release arginine.